STGDanny/bconv/README.md

 # bconv - Binary Converter cmd Utility
 Small utility to translate ASCII text to binary.

-Source code is 100% C and just over 60 lines.
+Source code is 100% C and just under 120 lines.

 ## Instructions
 You will need to compile this yourself.